The Stable Signature: Rooting Watermarks in Latent Diffusion Models: Method

-This is done over $100$ iterations with the AdamW optimizer~\cite{loshchilov2017decoupled} and batch of size $4$, \ie the fine-tuning sees \emph{less than 500 images} and takes \emph{one minute on a single GPU}.
+The weights of $\mathcal{D}_m$ are optimized in a few backpropagation steps to minimize This is done over $100$ iterations with the AdamW optimizer~\cite{loshchilov2017decoupled} and batch of size $4$, \ie the fine-tuning sees \emph{less than 500 images} and takes \emph{one minute on a single GPU}.
 The learning rate follows a cosine annealing schedule with $20$ iterations of linear warmup to $10^{-4}$ and decays to $10^{-6}$.
 The factor $\lambda_\mathrm{i}$ in~\eqref{eq:loss2} is set to $2.0$ by default.